 Hitler finally decided to act.

 Night of the Long Knives

-June 30th was the day that Hitler had decided on to crush the SA.
+June 30th was the day that Hitler had decided to crush the SA.
 He decided to personally supervise the arrest of Rohm and the dismantling of the SA.
-Hitler flew to Munich were the SA leader and his entourage were staying at a nearby resort of Bad Wiesse.
-He went to the Hanselbauer Hotel and personally arrest Rohm and many of his direct entourage.
+Hitler flew to Munich, where the SA leader and his entourage stayed at a nearby resort of Bad Wiesse.
+He went to the Hanselbauer Hotel and personally arrested Rohm and many of his immediate entourage.
 Hitler accused them of plotting against him.
-Rohm was placed in a jail cell, and the next day despite being one of Hitlers first supporters was told to shoot himself.
-When Rohm refused Hitler sent Theodo Eickle the commander of Dachau to execute him.
-How many were killed in the 24 hours between the 30th and July 1st is not known but the number runs into the hundreds.
-The Nazis used there crackdown on the SA as cover for attacking all potential critics of the regime- former German Chancellor General Kurt von Schliecer was assassinated as was 73 year old Gustav von Kahr who had led the troops against Hitler Munich Beer Hall Putsch- Fritz Beck the director of the Munich Student Welfare fund was also killed.
-Gregor Strasser one of the founders of the Nazis party was killed as were two of Papens close aids, a clear warning to him not to stray from the party line.
-By the end of the day it was clear there was only one leader in Germany and that was Hitler.
+Rohm was placed in a jail cell, and the next day despite being one of Hitler's first supporters, he was told to shoot himself.
+When Rohm refused, Hitler sent Theodo Eickle, the commander of Dachau, to execute him.
+How many were killed in the 24 hours between the 30th and July 1st is unknown, but the number runs into the hundreds.
+The Nazis used their crackdown on the SA as cover for attacking all potential critics of the regime- former German Chancellor General Kurt von Schleicher was assassinated, as was 73-year-old Gustav von Kahr, who had led the troops against Hitler Munich Beer Hall Putsch- Fritz Beck the director of the Munich Student Welfare fund was also killed.
+Gregor Strasser, one of the founders of the Nazi party, was killed, as were two of Papen's close aides, a clear warning to him not to stray from the party line.
+By the end of the day, it was clear there was only one leader in Germany, and that was Hitler.